 Please Note: This tip does not work if you park after midnight because the date has changed, so follow the city code language.
 In addition, beware of the instances when the 31st of the month changes to the 1st of the month as both are odd-numbered days.
 Your compliance with this policy helps keep the city's streets free from accumulated snow, and free from debris.
 If your street only has parking on one side of the street, you may have to find parking on a nearby street on alternate days.

 The City Clerk's Office has a listing of the streets that are exempt from the odd/even parking regulation.
 Streets marked permanently for 24-hour parking make up the bulk of these streets.

 On August 24, 2015, the city’s Board of Public Works approved a new Merchant Validation Parking Program to begin today, September 1, 2015.
 This program will allow you, the merchant, to purchase up to two hours of parking at a 50% discount that can be distributed to your customers who purchase items or services from you.

 - Tracer Tickets for city-owned parking garages (Green Street Parking Garage, Seneca Street Parking Garage and Dryden Road Parking Garage) can be pre-purchased at $.50 per hour (1 ticket) from each garage booth or from the City Chamberlain’s Office at City Hall.

-- Coupon codes for on-street parking can be requested from Director of Parking Frank Nagy at $.75 per hour.
+- Coupon codes for on-street parking can be requested from the Parking Division at $.75 per hour.
 The codes will be good for use with the new Parkmobile app or directly at the new pay stations that have been installed on many city streets.
 Merchants are only charged for those codes that are used.
 Monthly invoices will be mailed to you as your customers use the codes.